CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

     - Click on **Assign** and choose a plan member from the list.
 If the right person isn't listed, type a name or email address in the search box to add someone new.

        ![](Images/img64.png)

 # Exercise 4 : Setup Microsoft Forms

+  This exercise explains how to create and work with Microsoft Forms.

 ### Task 1 : Creating a new form

 1. With Microsoft Forms, you can create surveys, quizzes, and polls, and easily see results as they come in.